CRAWlab/pydynamixel/README.md

 # pydynamixel

 This is a Python version of the ForestMoon Dynamixel library originally written in C# by Scott Ferguson.
+It was forked of the project, which is maintained by Ian Danforth at https://github.com/iandanforth/pydynamixel.

-The Python version was created for the Pi Robot Project (mailto:patrick@pirobot.org) which lives at http://www.pirobot.org.
+The original Python version was created for the Pi Robot Project (mailto:patrick@pirobot.org) which lives at http://www.pirobot.org.

-This github fork of the project is maintained by Ian Danforth.
+This github fork aims at upgrading from Python 2.7 to Python 3.4 in order to make it interoperable with picochess (https://github.com/jromang/picochess).

 ## Prerequisites

-- Python 2.7 (Please file a ticket if you *really* need 2.6 or 3.* support)
+- Python 3.4
 - pip
 - pyserial
 - git